indieweb/webmention-client-ruby/USAGE.md

 response = Webmention.send_webmention(source, target)
 ```

 `Webmention.send_webmention` will return either a `Webmention::Response` or a `Webmention::ErrorResponse`.
 Instances of both classes respond to `ok?`.
-Building on the examples above:

-A `Webmention::ErrorResponse` may be returned when:
+Building on the examples above,  a `Webmention::ErrorResponse` may be returned when:

 1. The target URL does not advertise a Webmention endpoint.
 2. The request to the target URL raises an `HTTP::Error` or an `OpenSSL::SSL::SSLError`.